irabruce10/node-js-zero-dependency-web-server/README.md

 # Todos

-[x]Importng necessary modules
-[x]Creating a Server using createServer
-[x]Reading the file using readFile
-[x]Determining the content type based on the file extension [x]Sending the response
+-[x]Importng necessary modules -[x]Creating a Server usingcreateServer -[x]Reading the file using readFile -[x]Determining the content type based on the extension -[x]Sending the response -[x]Starting the server
-[x]Starting the server